Why is Digital Display Signage so Effective?

-Digital signage displays increases sales
+Digital display signage increases sales

-TV ads can be re-purposed and shown on digital signage displays, mixed in with product information, items on sale and other content of interest to shoppers.
-Digital signage has found its way into automobile dealerships, food stores, furniture and appliance stores, home décor and renovation stores, warehouse stores and other retail locations.
+TV ads can be re-purposed and shown on digital signage displays, mixed in with product information, items on sale, and other content of interest to shoppers.
+Digital signage has found its way into automobile dealerships, food stores, furniture and appliance stores, home décor and renovation stores, warehouse stores, and other retail locations.

 Digital signage helps to communicate better

-Displays installed in offices, lunch rooms and common areas have proven to be significantly more effective than the traditional “bulletin board” approach.
-The content shown on these displays can be updated constantly to provide a steady stream of information, entertainment and educational clips.
+Displays installed in offices, lunch rooms, and common areas have proven to be significantly more effective than the traditional “bulletin board” approach.
+The content shown on these displays can be updated constantly to provide a steady stream of information, entertainment, and educational clips.
 Displays installed in call centers can be connected to automated information systems to show call response times and other valuable statistics.